louiewhitz/the-Check-in/README.md

 ![check-in-logo_1030x495](https://user-images.githubusercontent.com/99847558/214488676-31653df9-f182-4acb-a351-098d92c020f4.png)

 # The Check-In
 The Check-In is a full stack web application built using the PERN (PostgreSQL, Express.js, React.js, Node.js) stack.
 It allows users to share information and schedule events for people they care about, such as elderly relatives or friends.
-The app allows users to track and manage the schedule of care for those in their network, ensuring that everyone is informed and on the same page.
+The app exhibits a sign-in / register page securing user authentication through JsonWebToken and Argon2.
+The Add Event page allows users to choose a type of event, add a title and description, and optionally upload an image.
+Images are safely stored in AWS-S3.
+Once an event has been added, users can view all events as well as images other users have uploaded on the Timeline Page.
+This page also allows for editing or deleting events.
+The View Photos page allows users to view all photos together in full view and without text content.
+Lastly, the Scheduling / Calendar page exhibits a large calendar created with React Big Calendar where one can choose between month, week, day, and agenda views.
+Above the calendar, users can schedule an event with a title, and time through Reacts datetime picker.

 ### Try the live demo [here](https://the-check-in.louisawhitaker.com/)
 * Press **'Click to try!'** for quick sign in on sign-in page.

+### Inspiration
+As someone who was struck by how many elderly may have felt very alone or were forgotten during the pandemic, I felt that I should create an app that allowed users to easily communicate on a platform regarding contact with said loved one.
+As a daughter of a father suffering from Alzheimers, and all my siblings scattered, I found this app could help any family keep track of thier interaction's with a loved one in need.
+It just takes a little organization.

 ### Web App in Action:
 ![add-event](https://user-images.githubusercontent.com/99847558/214485012-db73c2dd-3dfb-4f3c-9e4b-9aaf02e5bbd9.gif)